77-vin89/Pizza/README.md

 # Pizza
-I am going to show you how to make ca pizza
+I am going to show you how to make a pizza